AustralianCancerDataNetwork/groundworkers/README.md

 `groundworkers` is the reusable capability layer for OMOP-grounded lookup, mapping, source planning, and knowledge-pack discovery.

-You can use it in three ways:
+It is available through three interfaces:

-- as an **MCP service** for agentic clients and tool discovery
+- as an **MCP service** for discoverable tool clients
 - as a **REST service** for fixed workflow applications
-- as a **direct Python library** for in-process orchestration
+- as a **direct Python library** for in-process applications

 No patient-level writes.
 No session state.
 No transport-specific business logic.